DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/oem/oem-in.md

 1. Deploy two instances of DCE 5.0:

    - `http://192.168.1.6:30444` as DCE 5.0
-   - `http://192.168.1.6:30080` as the customer platform
+   - `http://192.168.1.6:30080` as the customer system

-   Adjust the operations on the customer platform according to your actual situation.
+   Adjust the operations on the customer system according to your actual situation.

-2. Plan the subpath path for the customer platform: `http://192.168.1.6:30080/external-anyproduct/` (It is highly recommended to use a distinctive name as the subpath, and it should not conflict with the main DCE 5.0 HTTP router!!)
+2. Plan the subpath path for the customer system: `http://192.168.1.6:30080/external-anyproduct/` (It is highly recommended to use a distinctive name as the subpath, and it should not conflict with the main DCE 5.0 HTTP router!!)

 !!! note

     1. This article uses HTTP for deploying DCE 5.0.
 In practical applications, you can use either HTTP or TLS certificates from public sources.
 Please do not use self-signed TLS certificates.
-    2. In this article, `/external-anyproduct` represents the subpath of the customer platform.
+    2. In this article, `/external-anyproduct` represents the subpath of the customer system.
 Replace it with your subpath.
-    3. In this article, `http://192.168.1.6:30444` is the access address for DCE 5.0, and `http://192.168.1.6:30080` is the access address for the customer platform.
-Replace them with your DCE 5.0 access address and customer platform access address.
+    3. In this article, `http://192.168.1.6:30444` is the access address for DCE 5.0, and `http://192.168.1.6:30080` is the access address for the customer system.
+Replace them with your DCE 5.0 access address and customer system access address.

 ## Unified Domain Name

-### 1. Configure subpath for the customer platform
+### 1. Configure subpath for the customer system

-1. SSH into the customer platform server.
+1. SSH into the customer system server.
 2. Use the vim command to create the subpath-envoyfilter.yaml file.

     ```bash